cs1060/redesigning_opportunity/README.md

 3. Open your browser and navigate to http://localhost:3000

+   Note: The backend API runs on port 5001 (http://localhost:5001)

 ### Usage

 - Use the number input or slider to set a school quality threshold (1-10)